Part Three: protecting your ideas during a pitch for new business

-Industry expert and former Director of Strategy and Marketing at the Chartered Institute of Marketing (CIM), Thomas Brown explains how businesses can best protect themselves and their ideas.
+Industry expert and former Director of Strategy and Marketing at the Chartered Institute of Marketing (CIM (external link)), Thomas Brown explains how businesses can best protect themselves and their ideas.

 For any business, trying to protect ideas can be a minefield.
 Concepts are notoriously hard to keep your own, and there’s no real way of officially protecting them in the early stages of ideation.